Robert de Turlande: Life

 Robert de Turlande was born in 1000 as the last child of the nobles Géraud de Turlande and Raingarde; she was the sister of the Bishop Rencon.
 He was also related to Gerald of Aurillac.
 His mother went into labour while in the forests near the castle she lived in and so gave birth to him there; locals perceived this as a sign that the child would become a hermit.

-Robert's education was overseen at the Church of Saint-Julien in Brioude where he later became its canon after he was ordained to the priesthood in 1026 - it was there that he founded a hospice for the poor of the region.
+Robert's education was overseen at the Church of Saint-Julien in Brioude, where he later became its canon after he was ordained to the priesthood in 1026.
+There, he founded a hospice for the poor of the region.
 He later became a monk at Cluny and placed himself under the direction of Odilo of Cluny.

 He travelled to Rome and later Monte Cassino in the Papal States to educate himself in the rule of Benedict of Nursia who established the Benedictines.
-On 28 December 1043 - with the knights Stephen Chaliers and Dalmas - he travelled to a vacant area of land around a ruined chapel that was to become his future Benedictine convent.
+On 28 December 1043, with the knights Stephen Chaliers and Dalmas, he travelled to a vacant area of land around a ruined chapel, which was to become his future Benedictine convent.

-In 1046 he and two of his companions received the permission of Pope Gregory VI to establish a hermitage and embark on a life of commitment to the poor.
+In 1046, he and two of his companions received the permission of Pope Gregory VI to establish a hermitage and embark on a life of commitment to the poor.
 It was Gregory VI who suggested that the trio consider the contemplative life as a greater method of achieving their aim of providing for the poor; this prompted him to move to Auvergne.
 He has been credited to the construction and the restoration of around a total of 50 churches in his region.

-Around 1049 he had amassed numerous followers to the extent that he had to use donations from the faithful given to him to construct a new Benedictine convent; construction began in 1049 and concluded in 1050.
+Around 1049, he had amassed numerous followers to the extent that he had to use donations from the faithful to construct a new Benedictine convent; construction began in 1049 and concluded in 1050.
 The convent received the endorsement of the Bishop of Clermont before he set out for monarchial approval.
-He approached King Henry I and requested that he promulgate a decree that provided protection and approval to the new convent.
+He approached King Henry I and requested that he issue a decree granting protection and approval to the new convent.

-Robert de Turlande died on 17 April 1067 and his funeral was set on 24 April due to the large numbers of people who desired visiting his remains.
-Hundreds of miracles were reported to have been performed due to his intercession which started a local 'cultus' to him.
-He was interred in his own convent though most of his relics were burnt due to the Huguenots.
+Robert de Turlande died on 17 April 1067, and his funeral was scheduled for 24 April because so many people wanted to visit his remains.
+Hundreds of miracles were reported to have been performed through his intercession, which led to a local cultus around him.
+He was interred in his own convent though most of his relics would be burnt by the Huguenots.
 There were 300 monks at the convent at the time of his death.